 Parkway Youth Hockey, Inc. Travel Team Composition Policies and Procedures

-2. Coordinators: In advance of the tryouts beginning and, in any event no later than the February meeting of the Board of Directors (the “Board”), the Board shall choose coordinators for each try out level of the program.
+2. Coordinators: In advance of the tryouts beginning and, in any event no later than the February meeting of the Board of Directors (the “Board”), the President shall choose a Head Travel Tryout Coordinator as well as coordinators for each try out level of the program (Mite, Squirt, Pee Wee, Bantam, Midget and Girls teams).
 A coordinator need not be a member of the Board.
 Parents of players are not disqualified from serving in the role of coordinator.
 Multiple coordinators may be chosen for a level; however, one person must act as the head coordinator of that level.

 3. Tryouts.
 The Board will determine, no later than at its February meeting, the weeks during which tryouts will be conducted.
 The Board may establish guidelines for each level’s tryout process.
-As a general rule, each player will attend two tryout sessions held approximately one week apart (respectively, the “Week#1 Tryout” and the “Week#2 Tryout”); however, the numbers in a particular level may provide the Board with the rationale to require attendance at only one session by each player.
+As a general rule, each player will attend three tryout sessions held approximately one week apart (respectively, “Week#1”, “Week#2” and “Week#3”); however, the number of registrations in a particular level may provide the Board with the rationale to require attendance at only one or two sessions by each player.

 Large Levels.
-In cases where the number of players trying out at a level exceeds 40, it is recommended that the players be split evenly between two sessions held in consecutive time slots (for both their Week#1 Tryout and Week #2 Tryout).
-In such event, the coordinators shall endeavor to distribute the players between the two sessions for the Week#1 Tryout such that the respective talent levels are approximately equal.
-In doing so, the coordinator should see that each current team on which players participate is equally represented in each of the two sessions and that the talent is split evenly from each current team.
-For the purpose of the foregoing, the coordinator is expected to refer to the coaches season evaluation for players at the level and obtain a ranking of the players on each team.
+In cases where the number of players trying out at a level exceeds 40, it is recommended that the players be split evenly between the three sessions held in consecutive time slots (Week#1, Week #2 and Week #3 Tryouts).
+In such event, the coordinators shall endeavor to distribute the players between the two sessions for the Week#1 and Week#2 Tryouts such that the respective talent levels are approximately equal.
+In doing so, the coordinator should see that each current team on which players participate is equally represented in each of the four sessions and that the talent is split evenly from each current team.
+For the purpose of the foregoing, the coordinator is expected to refer to the Coaches’ season evaluation for players at the level and obtain a ranking of the players on each team.
 Once the sessions have been determined, they should be immediately posted on the website.

-For the Week#2 Tryout, players shall be distributed in equal number into advanced and intermediate sessions based on the evaluative scores from the Week#1 Tryout.
+For the Week#3 Tryout, players shall be distributed in equal number into advanced and intermediate sessions based on the evaluative scores from the Week#1 and Week #2 Tryouts.
 If the head coordinator in consultation with current coaches determines that any one or more of the 5 lowest scorers that would be assigned to the advanced session should be swapped with one or more of the highest 5 scorers in the intermediate session, he/she may make that adjustment.
 Subject to any guidelines established by the Board, the head coordinator is responsible for making all decisions regarding the formatting and procedure for tryouts at his/her level.

 4. Player Commitment.
 PYH recognizes that many of our members play on or try out for select teams and/or other programs.
 The Board shall set a date and specify the manner by which all players trying out and their family will notify PYH if they choose not to participate in PYH for the upcoming season.
 If notice is not received from a player by such date, PYH will assume that such player will participate on a Parkway travel team.
 No refunds or credits (for the tryout fee or otherwise) will be made to such player in the event that the player later determines not to play for Parkway.